Royal Mail: Consignia plc

+Royal Mail Group plc

+The company began operating under its 'new' name, Royal Mail Group plc, on 4 November 2002.
+Use of the Post Office brand was afterwards restricted to the counters business ('Post Office Counters Ltd' since 1987), which was duly renamed Post Office Limited; it continued to operate as a wholly owned subsidiary of Royal Mail Group plc until 2012, when the two were separated in preparation for the latter's privatisation.

 In 2004, the second daily delivery was scrapped in an effort to reduce costs and improve efficiency, meaning a later single delivery would be made.
 The same year, the travelling post office mail trains were also axed.
 In 2005, Royal Mail signed a contract with GB Railfreight to operate an overnight rail service between London and Scotland (carrying bulk mail, and without any on-train sorting); this was later followed by a London-Newcastle service.

 On 1 January 2006, the Royal Mail lost its 350-year monopoly, and the British postal market became fully open to competition.
 Competitors were allowed to collect and sort mail, and pass it to Royal Mail for delivery, a service known as downstream access.
 Royal Mail introduced Pricing in Proportion (PiP) for first and second class inland mail, whereby prices are affected by the size as well as weight of items.
 It also introduced an online postage service, allowing customers to pay for postage online.

+Royal Mail Group Ltd

 In 2007, the Royal Mail Group plc became Royal Mail Group Ltd, in a slight change of legal status.
 Royal Mail ended Sunday collections from pillar boxes that year.

 On 1 October 2008, Postwatch was merged into the new consumer watchdog Consumer Focus.

 In 2008, due to a continuing fall in mail volumes, the government commissioned an independent review of the postal services sector by Richard Hooper CBE, the former deputy chairman of Ofcom.
-The recommendations in the Hooper Review led Business Secretary Lord Mandelson to seek to part privatise the company by selling a minority stake to a commercial partner.
+The recommendations in the Hooper Review led Business Secretary Peter Mandelson to seek to part privatise the company by selling a minority stake to a commercial partner.
 However, despite legislation for the sale passing the House of Lords, it was abandoned in the House of Commons after strong opposition from backbench Labour MPs.
 The government later cited the difficult economic conditions for the reason behind the retreat.

-After the departure of Adam Crozier to ITV plc on 27 May 2010, Royal Mail appointed Canadian Moya Greene as chief executive, the first woman to hold the post.
+Following the departure of Adam Crozier to ITV plc on 27 May 2010, Royal Mail appointed Canadian Moya Greene as chief executive, the first woman to hold the post.

 On 6 December 2010, a number of paid-for services including Admail, post office boxes and private post boxes were removed from the Inland Letter Post Scheme (ILPS) and became available under contract.
 Several free services, including petitions to parliament and the sovereign, and poste restante, were removed from the scheme.